AyeshaSheryar/AyeshaSheryar/README.md

 <h2 align="left">Hi 👋!
-My name is Ayesha Sheryar and I'm a Frontend Developer, from SMIT</h2>
+My name is Ayesha Sheryar and I'm a Frontend Developer,from SMIT</h2>

 ###